UN recognises Ganges project among 10 initiatives restoring natural world | Headlines

 UN recognises Ganges project among 10 initiatives restoring natural world

-A project that aims to improve the health of the Ganges, India's holy river, is among 10 ''ground-breaking'' efforts recognised from around the globe by the United Nations for their role in restoring the natural world, according to a report unveiled on Tuesday during the UN Biodiversity Conference (COP15) here.
+An ambitious project that aims to improve the health of the Ganges, India's holy river, is among 10 ''ground-breaking'' efforts recognized from around the globe by the United Nations for their role in restoring the natural world.
+According to a report unveiled during the UN Biodiversity Conference (COP15) here on Tuesday, climate change, population growth, industrialization and irrigation have degraded the Ganges along its arcing 2,525-kilometre course from the Himalayas to the Bay of Bengal.

+Restoring the health of the Ganges is the focus of a major push to cut pollution, rebuild forest cover and bring a wide range of benefits to the 520 million people living around its vast basin.

 The initiatives were declared World Restoration Flagships and are eligible to receive UN-backed promotion, advice or funding.